 However, a CFP designation stands among the most respected in the financial advisory space.
 These professionals generally don’t sell securities or make any commissions from recommending one investment over another.
 They charge fees based on a percentage of your assets under management.
 In other words, they make money only when you make money.

-Personal Capital may better suit high-net-worth investors.
+Empower, which was formerly known as Personal Capital, may better suit high-net-worth investors.
 To access anything beyond its free digital-planning tools, you’d need a minimum investment of $200,000.
 But with this package, you get a suite of benefits.

-As you can see, Personal Capital can really come in handy if you have several accounts for different goals such as retirement and estate planning.
-Its automated features can make it even easier for you to sit back and let Personal Capital take the wheel, when it comes to your complex financial life.
+As you can see, Empower can really come in handy if you have several accounts for different goals such as retirement and estate planning.
+Its automated features can make it even easier for you to sit back and let Empower take the wheel when it comes to your complex financial life.

 Betterment offers two different packages.
 You can access its digital features with a minimum investment of your choice.
 Moving forward, Betterment will develop a personalized investment portfolio based on your financial situation, risk tolerance and investment goals.